swiss-seismological-service/scrtdd/README.md

 ```

-E.g. if we want to process an origin or event, we can run the following command and then check on scolv the relocated origin (the messaging system must be active):
+E.g. if we want to process an origin we can run the following command and then check on scolv the relocated origin (the messaging system must be active):

 ```
-scrtdd -O event2019dubnfr
+scrtdd -O someOriginId
 ```

 Alternatively we can reprocess an XML file:

 ```
-scrtdd --ep event.xml
+scrtdd --ep eventparameter.xml
 ```

 ## 4. RecordStream configuration